Doc Variables

 }

-That protects your pricing and gives the client a natural reason to respond.
+That single line protects your margins and creates urgency for the client to decide.

 3. Copying old documents instead of using a real template

-This is how old client names, wrong dates, and stale pricing survive into new estimates.
+This is how wrong client names, old pricing, and stale assumptions survive into new estimates.

 A Simple Estimate Workflow That Scales

-Stage 1: Build one reusable Google Docs estimate template with variables.
+Stage 1: Build a reusable Google Docs estimate template with variables.

-Stage 2: Move all estimate data into Google Sheets.
+Stage 2: Move estimate data into Google Sheets.

 Stage 3: Generate estimates from the spreadsheet.

-Stage 4: Trigger estimate generation automatically from forms or CRM events.
+Stage 4: Trigger generation automatically from CRM activity or intake forms.

-You do not need to automate everything on day one.
+You do not need to jump to full automation on day one.
 Even the first two stages remove a lot of repetitive work.

 Build the template once.
 Connect the data.
-Let the boring part disappear.
+Let the boring part run itself.

-Doc Variables makes Google Docs estimate automation simple — build reusable estimate templates with variables, connect your pricing data, and generate polished estimates in seconds.
+Doc Variables makes Google Docs estimate automation simple — build a reusable estimate template with variables, connect your pricing data, and generate polished estimates in seconds.
 Try it free at docvars.com.

 Ready to try Doc Variables?